 The university wishes to ensure that applicants have attained sufficient mastery of the English language necessary to achieve academic success.

-Applicants to a degree program whose native (primary) language is not English or who submit credentials from any country other than the United States to meet admission requirements must provide evidence of having attained a minimum score of 173 for undergraduate admission consideration, or 213 for graduate consideration on the computer version of the Test of English as a Foreign Language (TOEFL) or 500 for undergraduates or 550 for graduates under the paper-based version of TOEFL.
-This requirement does not take the place of the university proficiency requirement in writing or language proficiency requirements for specific majors as stated in this catalog.
+All applicants to a degree program whose primary (native) language is not English and who submit credentials from a non-English speaking institution of higher education to meet admission requirements must provide evidence of having attained a minimum acceptable score on the computer version of the Test of English as a Foreign Language (TOEFL) or completed course work from ELS Education Services Inc.'s Language Centers (ELS).
+For ELS, students must complete through a minimum level of 112.

+For the TOEFL, a minimum acceptable score is as follows:

+Type of TOEFL Test Undergraduate Graduate

+Paper-based 500 550

+Computer-based 173 213

+IBT (internet-based testing) Reading 19 Writing 16 Listening 18 Speaking 15 Reading 20 Writing 20 Listening 20 Speaking 16

+The attainment of a minimum acceptable score on TOEFL does not take the place of any special English language proficiency requirements for specific majors or university requirements as stated in this Catalog.

+Implementation and verification of the minimum competencies will be done by the Office of International Services and the Office of Admissions.

-Admission to a Degree Program Non-U.S. Credentials
+Admission to a Degree Program with Non-U.S. Credentials

-The university will consider applications to any degree program for those citizens, resident aliens, or for those on temporary visas (other than F-1 or J-1) who submit credentials from any country other than the United States.
+The university will consider applications to any degree program for those citizens, resident aliens, or for those on temporary visas (other than F-1) who submit credentials from any country other than the United States.
 Any applicant as defined must:

-- 1. Submit an application by published deadlines as outlined in this catalog. - Submit official academic credentials.
-These may include any or all of the following: - a.
-National examination results; - b.
-Diploma and/or certificate; - c.
-Complete records of all college, university, or other post-secondary work; and - d.
-College or university transcripts, if applicable.
+- submit an application by published deadlines as outlined in this catalog; - submit official academic credentials, which may include any or all of the following: a. national examination results; b. dialogue and (an acatificate); - b. diploma and/or certificate; - c. complete records of all college, university, or other post-secondary work;

 Official documents must be accompanied by certified English translations.
-These records must be certified by an official of the educational institution issuing them or by an appropriate United States or national government official.
+These records must be certified by an official of the educational institution issuing them or by an appropriate United States or national government official;